-CAPACITY: An airport’s ability to accommodate growth is what characterizes capacity type projects.
+3. CAPACITY: An airport’s ability to accommodate growth is what characterizes capacity type projects.
 This category includes projects associated with and improving/upgrading aviation facilities not associated with specific safety efforts on the airport but are planned to increase the airport’s accommodation of growing conditions.
 These can include expansion/construction of runways/taxiways; new NAVAIDs; instrument approach surveys; apron construction/expansion; signage; environmental mitigation construction; and land acquisition to provide for these types of developments.

-ENVIRONMENTAL: This category will include Environmental Categorical Exclusions, Environmental Assessments, and Environmental Impact Statements associated with planned and programmed development projects.
-The FAA’s requirements for environmental services will control the issuance of state grants.
+4. ENVIRONMENTAL: This category will include Environmental Categorical Exclusions, Environmental Assessments, and Environmental Impact Statements associated with planned and programmed development projects.
+The FAA’s requirements for environmental services will control the issuance of State grants.
+For projects that do not result in federal action, ADOT-Environment will provide environmental determination.

-PLANNING: Eligible planning projects in this category are specific to demonstrating airport needs and defining near future airport development improvements.
+5. PLANNING: Eligible planning projects in this category are specific to demonstrating airport needs and defining near future airport development improvements.
 In this category only those projects listed below are eligible as stand-alone projects for consideration as an SL grant: